orbitmines/archive/projects/Open Problems - Quests.md

 - I.
 	- Should you superpose concurrent accesses of a variable?
 	- Is a function's control-graph without an initial boundary: a starting point, a valid function?
+	- How do you run a function backwards?
+	- How do you call and define inverses of functions?
 	-
 - II.
 - III.